 On 4 December 2019 the European Environment Agency published Report of "The European environment - state and outlook 2020, Knowledge for transition to a sustainable Europe", and its results are sobering.
 The current environmental, climate and sustainability challenges are of an unprecedented scale and urgency, requiring immediate and concerted action and systemic solutions.
-To respond to these challenges on 11 December 2019, the European Commission adoped the European Green Deal - an ambitious agenda for the EU to become the first climate neutral continent by 2050 and to protect, conserve and enhance the EU's natural capital, and protect the health and well-being of citizens from environmental risks and impacts.
+To respond to these challenges on 11 December 2019, the European Commission adoped the European Green Deal3 - an ambitious agenda for the EU to become the first climate neutral continent by 2050 and to protect, conserve and enhance the EU's natural capital, and protect the health and well-being of citizens from environmental risks and impacts.
 Based on a regenerative growth model that gives back to the planet more than it takes, it outlines the environmental priorities for the coming years and the Union's ambition to transform its economy for a sustainable future while leaving no one behind.
-The Sustainable Europe Investment Plan is the investment pillar of the European Green Deal.
+The Sustainable Europe Investment Plan is the investment pillar of the European Green Deal4.

 In March 2020, the EU submitted its long-term strategy under the Paris Agreement to the United Nations Framework Convention on Climate Change, committing to become a climate-neutral economy by 2050.
-To enshrine this target the European Climate Law a number of new strategic initiatives are adopted, notably a new Circular Economy Action Plan for a clean and competitive Europe, a Biodiversity Strategy for 2030 and a Farm to Fork Strategy.
+To enshrine this target the European Climate Law5 a number of new strategic initiatives are adopted, notably a new Circular Economy Action Plan for a clean and competitive Europe6, a Biodiversity Strategy for 20307 and a Farm to Fork Strategy8.

 On 14 October 2020 the Commission published a proposal for 8th General Union Environment Action Programme (EAP) to 2030.
 The EAP should support the environment and climate action objectives of the European Green Deal in line with the long-term objective to "live well, within the planetary boundaries" by 2050.
 It should contribute to achieving the United Nations' 2030 Agenda and its Sustainable Development Goals.
-Reaching the 8th EAP's priority objectives will require mobilising broad support by involving citizens, social partners and other stakeholders, and encouraging cooperation in the development and implementation of strategies, policies or legislation related to the 8th EAP amongst national, regional and local authorities, in urban and rural areas.
+Reaching the 8th EAP's priority objectives will require mobilising broad support by involving citizens, social partners and other stakeholders, and

-&lt;sup>3 COM(2019) 640 final,
+3 COM(2019) 640 final.

-&lt;sup>4 COM(2020) 21 final,
+4 COM(2020) 21 final,

-COM(2020) 80 final,
+5 COM(2020) 80 final,

-&lt;sup>6 COM (2020) 98 final,
+6 COM (2020) 98 final,

-COM(2020) 380 final,
+7 COM(2020) 380 final,

-&lt;sup>8 COM(2020) 381 final.
+8 COM(2020) 381 final.